 Simultaneously, the interruption find reversal (and therefore the balancing) of the flow of inhalation and exhalation, of the positive (life-promoting) energy and the negative (decay-promoting) energy, constitutes the regulation of the life-force which is then experienced as the totality of all its functional aspects previously and ignorantly viewed as the building up and the breaking down opposed to each other.
 [2:49]

-"Regulating" – "regulation of breath" – "Control of the breath, cutting off of the motion of in-breath and out-breath" – "Stopping breathing in and out" – "Restraining the breathing in and out" – "Regulation of breath (Pranayama) is the stoppage of the inspiratory and expiratory movements (of breath) which follows, when that has been secured" – Raghanath Iyer understands this to mean that "pranayama is the regulation of breath, the restraint of inhalation and exhalation." – B. K. S. Iyengar writes "Pranayama is the regulation of the incoming and outgoing flow of breath with retention."
+Patanjali's 2:49 leaves room for various interpretations, where one or more of these words are used, or still others: "Regulation of breath" – "Control of the breath, cutting off of the motion of in-breath and out-breath" – "Stopping breathing in and out" – "Restraining the breathing in and out" – "Regulation of breath (Pranayama) is the stoppage of the inspiratory and expiratory movements (of breath) which follows, when that has been secured" – B. K. S. Iyengar (2002) writes "Pranayama is the regulation of the incoming and outgoing flow of breath with retention."

 Pranabhananda and Isherwood also add about prana that "this [vital] energy is renewed by breathing, prana may sometimes be translated as "breath"; but the word has a much broader reference".
 "All the powers of the body . . . and the mind are regarded as expressions of the force of prana."
 Prana is many old texts is understood as a "primal energy".
-[Yof 2:50, comments. p 112]
+[Pranabhananda and Isherwood 1969, 2:50, comments. p 112]

 The sutras 49, 50 and 51 all allude to regulation of the breath.
 Sutra 51 alludes to an interconnection between mind and breathing: Interiorising the mind deeply may affect the breathing.
 Sleep modifies the breathing too.
 Control of the prana through exercises, or after reached a certain stage of spiritual development, the breathing may cease of its own accord for many seconds while he is deeply absorbed.
 This is natural.
-[Yof 112-17, passim]
+(Pranabhananda and Isherwood 1969, 112-17, passim)

-Hence, yoga teaches that by directing a pent-up vital energy (prana) in a good way, some obtain enlightenment.
 The main aim of serious pranayama is to rouse a coil of energy that normally lies dormant at the bottom of the spine, and thereby use the vital energy toward development and yoga.
 Breathing exercises are means to the end.
 Pranayama is centred in arresting the breath in ways that matter in yoga.
-There are more terms involved: If the breath is arrested after an exhalation, when the lungs have been emptied of air, the stoppage is said to be "external."
-If the breath is checked after an inhalation, this is an "internal" stoppage.
+There are more terms involved: If the breath is paused a little after an exhalation, when the lungs have been quite emptied of air, that stop of breath is said to be "external."

-And pranayama comes with warnings: "No one should practice the advanced exercises of pranayama without the constant supervision of an experienced teacher.
+Pranayama comes with warnings: "No one should practice the advanced exercises of pranayama without the constant supervision of an experienced teacher.
 And no one should practice them under any circumstances . . .", tell Pranabhananda and Isherwood in what stands out as our humorous abortion of a longer period that continues like this: "unless he is leading an absolutely chaste life devoted entirely to the search for God.
 Otherwise they may easily lead to mental disturbances of the most dangerous kind.
-Those who encourage others to adopt such practices out of curiosity or vanity can only be described as criminals." – Their stipulations or demands do not suit all.
+Those who encourage others to adopt such practices out of curiosity or vanity can only be described as criminals." – They do not scare others away from gentle breathing ways, though:

-There is; however, a harmless breathing exercise, they inform, and below it is made even simpler than they show:
+There is a reputedly harmless breathing exercise, they inform, and below it is made even simpler than they show:

 Breathe in deeply, measuredly, with great ease, and keep relaxed